 So, I wanted to give it a shot.

 I wasn’t very confident in the beginning, so I repurposed one of my popular articles into an e-book.
-I also kept it free, with an additional option to pay what you want.
+I also kept it free, with an optional pay-what-you-want option.
 It means that when downloading the e-book, people can either obtain it for $0 or purchase it at any price they choose.

 I didn’t think it would work, so I kept my hopes low.
 I promoted my e-book through articles and social media platforms.
 Additionally, I wrote guest blog posts on other websites, which generated over 500 downloads.
 Most of them got it for free.
 But surprisingly, some also bought it for $1, $2, or $5.